 Did you know that the average U.S. household with student loan debt has a balance of $47,671?
 Yep, you read that right.
 In a country where more than 44 million Americans have student loan debt, it’s normal to feel held back by trying to pay for college.
 While the current state of student debt sucks, there have been great things to come from this crisis.
 One of those silver linings?
 Coming across a student loan payoff contest that could free you from some (if not all) of your bill.

-In fact, we’ve just announced our very own #PayMyStudentLoans Contest.
-One lucky grand prize winner of this student loan payoff contest will have up to $50,000 in student loan debt paid off by yours truly.
-If you fall near the average balance of most U.S. households, your student loan debt could be completely wiped out.
+In fact, we have our very own #PayMyStudentLoans Contest.
+One lucky grand prize winner of this student loan payoff contest will have up to $10,000 in student loan debt paid off by yours truly.
+That’s one step closer to having your student loan debt completely wiped out.
 Can you imagine what that could be like – a life free from the shackles of your student loans?

 You could start saving for your own house.